anooruddh/devops/k8s-readme.md

 		- containerPort: 80

 ## Note - The matchLabel works exactly same as the equality based selector, and the matchExpression is used to specify the set based selectors.

+# Using Kubernetes Port, TargetPort, and NodePort

+Port configurations for Kubernetes Services

+In Kubernetes there are several different port configurations for Kubernetes services:

+Port exposes the Kubernetes service on the specified port within the cluster.
+Other pods within the cluster can communicate with this server on the specified port.
+TargetPort is the port on which the service will send requests to, that your pod will be listening on.
+Your application in the container will need to be listening on this port also.
+NodePort exposes a service externally to the cluster by means of the target nodes IP address and the NodePort.
+NodePort is the default setting if the port field is not specified.
+Let’s look at how to use these ports in your Kubernetes manifest.

+## Using Port, TargetPort, and NodePort

+		apiVersion: v1
+		kind: Service
+		metadata:
+		name: hello-world
+		spec:
+		type: NodePort
+		selector:
+		app: hello-world
+		ports:
+		- protocol: TCP
+		port: 8080
+		targetPort: 80
+		nodePort: 30036

+From the above examples the hello-world service will be exposed internally to cluster applications on port 8080 and externally to the cluster on the node IP address on 30036.
+It will also forward requests to pods with the label “app: hello-world” on port 80.

+	    $ kubectl run -i --tty ubuntu --image=ubuntu --restart=Never -- sh
+	    $ curl hello-world:8080